P. Chidambaram: Controversies

 Chidambaram was part of Vedanta's legal team and on its board before becoming finance minister in 2004 [42].
 In 2002, a year before UK's Financial Services Authority allowed Sterlite to reconstitute itself as Vedanta Resources Plc, the Enforcement Directorate (ED) served a show-cause notice on three of Chairman Anil Agarwal's family.
 The notice was a demand that Sterlite directors answer allegations about using their holding companies-Volcan and Twinstar-to avoid paying taxes on forex transactions.
 It was a polite way of saying there was prima facie evidence, dating back to 1993, that the Agarwals were guilty of money laundering.
 For seven years the case dragged on in courts as Sterlite employed top lawyers to use every possible delaying tactic.
 P. Chidambaram argued in Sterlite's defence in a 2003 Bombay High Court case related to the ED's allegations.
 The following year, Chidambaram found himself appointed non-executive director on the board of Vedanta Resources Plc.
 And very soon, he became finance minister in UPA 1.

 Former Union Minister and Senior Advocate Ram Jethmalani's letter to Chidambaram on 6 December 2013 accused him of acting in collusion with the NDTV and laundering Rs 5000 crores of money through Mauritius route back to India.

+In September 2025, Chidambaram revealed that in the aftermath of the 2008 Mumbai terror attacks, the Congress-led UPA government had decided not to retaliate against Pakistan for sponsoring the attack, due to intense international pressure, although they were ready to act.
+Several BJP leaders condemned the admission and accused the Congress party for being soft on Pakistan, commenting that the statement came too little, too late.